 8. Textured Tiles

 Use textured tiles to mimic the worn surfaces of old dive bars.
 Look for tiles with a distressed or rustic finish.
 I’ve found that these add depth and interest without overwhelming the space.
+They pair perfectly with the aesthetic of a rustic bar cabinet.

 9. Jukebox Corner